 The library is an unusual early Arts & Crafts building that lies in the pleasant Jubilee Park at the centre of the Middleton conservation area.
 As well as the timber-framed pub, close by are St. Leonard’s Church and the Old Grammar School – the oldest pub, church and school in the Manchester region.
 Opposite is the unique Arts & Crafts Church – the heart of Middleton’s Golden Cluster of heritage.

-Jubilee Library has several interesting Arts & Crafts features.
-For example, the front is constructed using a pegged oak timber frame while the floor is reinforced concrete like a cotton mill.
+Jubilee Library is a very unusual building with several interesting Arts & Crafts features.
+For example, old fashioned pegged oak timber framing is combined with reinforced rolled iron columns and girders and a reinforced concrete floor.
+Inside, it looks like a cotton mill.
 The design looks both to the past and the future for inspiration.

 The architect was Lawrence Booth, a Bury designer then in his 50s who was noted for his large hospital designs.
 He won the competition to design the building, responding to the competition requirement that the new building should be in keeping with the Ye Olde Boar’s Head P.H. opposite.
 However, the idea of using oak timber framing and a rustic oak porch all traditionally pegged some way beyond what an 1880s understanding of ‘in keeping’ might mean.
 The asymmetric design is also very unlike his other library at Newton Heath, Manchester (now demolished), which was typically Victorian.
 Is it really possible that this designer of hospitals and workhouses created Jubilee Library on his own?